privacysandbox/protected-auction-key-value-service/docs/AWS_Terraform_vars.md

     Operator of the existing VPC.
 Ingored if use_existing_vpc is false.

+-   **healthcheck_grace_period_sec**

+    Amount of time to wait for service inside enclave to start up before starting health checks, in seconds.

 -   **healthcheck_healthy_threshold**

     Consecutive health check successes required to be considered healthy